userfrosting/UserFrosting/README.md

 ### Mike Jacobs

 Mike's a programmer and IT specialist for a small business in NH, and works on open source projects when he's not camping or traveling.

+### Louis Charette

+Louis's a civil engineer who also has a passion for coding.
+He is one of the main contributors for SimpsonsCity.com and like to share is knowledge by helping other the same way he was helped when he first started coding.